Perspective | Not every student is Christian. So why don’t all school districts recognize that?

 And the commonwealth as a whole has the second-largest Muslim population in America, behind Illinois, according to World Population Review.

-Jewish and Muslim parents of Fairfax County kids formed task forces to address the issue and present their arguments to the school board after years of trying to explain to teachers how having school on Rosh Hashanah or Eid al-Fitr is like school on Christmas.
+Jewish and Muslim parents of Fairfax County kids joined a task force created by the school board to address the issue, after years of Jews and Muslims trying to explain to teachers how having school on Rosh Hashanah or Eid al-Fitr is like school on Christmas.

 Of course, schools somehow think they fixed this by rebranding Easter and Christmas vacations as spring and winter breaks.
-But the fact is, Christians still get the day off for their big holidays (and all those extra days to get the ski trip or beach vacay in), and the region’s growing, diverse populations get, well, bubkis.
+But the fact is, Christians still get the day off for their big holidays (and all those extra days to get the ski trip or beach vacay in), and the region’s growing, diverse populations get, well, nothing.

 But it’s not only about the learning loss that happens when non-Christian kids miss a regular school day to practice their religions.